-Have you ever wondered what the heck happened to some people to turn them into spiteful, controlling, temperamental and petty people?
-Were they born that way?
-Did something so bad happen to them?
-Or, is it pure bred evil?
+Have you ever wondered what the heck happened to some people that they ended up turning into spiteful, controlling, temperamental and petty people?
+Were they born that way or did something cause them to take out their frustrations on the rest of us?

 I recently asked those questions when I was forced to come face-to-face with an individual, we’ll call “Mr. Nasty”.
-How this misguided soul, hell-bent on trying to steal the joy from a group of volunteers trying to do good was simply mind boggling.
+How this misguided soul, hell-bent on trying to steal the joy from a group of individuals trying to enjoy themselves was simply mind boggling.

 “He’s a Joy Robber; that’s what he is”, I exclaimed to one of my colleagues.
 She chuckled, but went on to bestow him with the title, “Mr. Nasty“.
 Why was this person so miserable?
 We may never know, but it was enough to make us want to scream and call the Emotional Police to our rescue.

 Some Emotional Criminals of the world are easy to spot because of their blatant and rude behaviors.
-But others are so deceptive and nice, we tend to let down our guard and become easy prey for the Emotional Criminal.
-Unfortunately, we do not have special jails for Emotional Criminals, so we must be aware of who they are and learn how to protect ourselves from any emotional attack they hurl at us.
+But others are so deceptively nice, we tend to let down our guard and become easy prey for them.
+Unfortunately, we do not have special jails for these people, so we must be aware of who they are and learn how to protect ourselves from any emotional attacks they hurl at us.

 The Top 10 Most Wanted Emotional Criminals and How To Spot Them